jake-newsom/myth-server/FREE_TIER_DATABASE_SETUP.md

 ### Common Issues:

-1. **401 Unauthorized**: JWT token expired or invalid

-   - Solution: Login again to get a new token

-2. **503 Database Connection Failed**: Database not accessible
+1. **503 Database Connection Failed**: Database not accessible

    - Solution: Check if your DATABASE_URL environment variable is set correctly

-3. **404 Database queries file not found**: Missing database-queries.sql
+2. **404 Database queries file not found**: Missing database-queries.sql

    - Solution: Ensure the file exists in the scripts/ directory

-4. **Migration failures**: Schema conflicts or missing dependencies
+3. **Migration failures**: Schema conflicts or missing dependencies
    - Solution: Check the error output and resolve conflicts manually

 ### Partial Success Responses: